murilobnt/foxer/.github/README.md

-You can see the [installation](https://github.com/murilobnt/gs2d/blob/master/.github/installation/installation.md) page of this repository for further information about it.
+You can see the [installation](https://github.com/murilobnt/gs2d/blob/master/.github/installation/installation.md) page of this repository for information about it.

 #### Project details
 - [Wiki](https://github.com/murilobnt/gs2d/wiki).